 “People will try to convince you that you should keep your empathy out of your career.
 Don’t accept this false premise.”Tim Cook

-There’s a toxic belief that strong leaders need to be cutthroat, direct, and decisive in the business world.
-There’s nothing wrong with being assertive when appropriate, but great leadership is a balance of many leadership traits.
+There’s a toxic belief that strong leaders in management need to be cutthroat, direct, and decisive in the business world.
+There’s nothing wrong with being assertive when appropriate, but good leadership is a balance of many leadership traits.
 The situation at hand should determine which ones you use.
 As Steve Jobs learned the hard way, a leader must level the scales with empathetic leadership skills to maintain strong relationships with customers, clients, and employees.
-This is what builds a positive team culture and keeps the business growing.
+This is what builds a positive team culture and keeps the organization growing.

 - Better ability to motivate and inspire employees: As Oprah Winfrey once said, “Leadership is about empathy.
 It is about having the ability to relate to and connect with people for the purpose of inspiring and empowering their lives.”
 Without empathy, leaders won’t be able to get people excited about fulfilling their vision.
 This is because you have to relate to someone in order to understand what drives them and why.
 Once you know this information, you can use it to challenge, motivate, and inspire others.

 - Preventing work burnout and job stress: Lack of empathy in the workplace can lead to poor physical and mental health in employees, low production, high turnover, and increased levels of job abandonment.
 It’s a leader’s job to create a safe work environment where people feel their well-being is a top priority.
-When executives and managers are empathetic, they put their team members’ needs first.
+When the leadership team is empathetic, they put their team members’ needs first.

 - Producing better teams: Catalyst’s research shows that employees who have empathetic leaders report more innovation, are less likely to leave a job, and less likely to burn out.